 ASP Advanced Study Project in the environmental and risk management area, as agreed with a faculty member in the program.

 c) In addition to electives that students may take in Environmental Studies in the School of Arts and Sciences and the School of Engineering and Applied Science, students are encouraged to take one or more of the following courses depending on their specific interests and majors:

 HCMG 844 The Economics of Health Care and Policy

 MKTG 756 Marketing Research

-OIDD 654 Product Design and Development
+OIDD 654 Product Management

 The Director of the Environmental Management Program coordinates the program.
 The program also offers a seminar series co-sponsored with the Institute for Environmental Studies and the Risk Management and Decision Processes Center.
 The on-going design and monitoring of the program is supported by an interdisciplinary group of faculty with teaching and research interests in environmental and risk management.